giantswarm/app-test-suite/README.md

 To learn what they mean and how to use them, please follow to [execution steps and their config options](#execution-steps-details-and-configuration).

-## Tuning app-build-suite execution and running parts of the build process
+## Tuning app-test-suite execution and running parts of the build process

 This tool works by executing a series of so called `Build Steps`.
 In general, one `BuildSteps` is about a single step in the build, like running a single external tool.
 Most of the build steps are configurable (run `./dabs.sh -h` to check available options and go to [steps details and configuration](#execution-steps-details-and-configuration) for detailed description).

-The important property in `app-build-suite` is that you can only execute a subset of all the build steps.
+The important property in `app-test-suite` is that you can only execute a subset of all the build steps.
 This idea should be useful for integrating `abs` with other workflows, like CI/CD systems or for running parts of the build process on your local machine during development.
 You can either run only a selected set of steps using `--steps` option or you can run all if them excluding some using `--skip-steps`.
 Check `dabs.sh -h` output for step names available